syrianarchive/syrianarchive-investigations/investigations/Talbiseh.md

 - Location: Homs : Talbiseh
 - Date: 30/09/2015
-- Time of Attack: ~ 10:00am
+- Time of Attack: ~ Between 10:00am and 11:00am
 - Target: Buildings lived by civilians, mosque and a school
-- Reported killed:
+- Reported killed: 18
 - Reported injured:
 - Munitions identified: Not available
-- Potentially responsible: Russian air force
+- Potentially responsible: Russian airforce

 ## What Happened?